hapax/hapax.github.io/assets/visual-qft.md

 ##### 2.1.
 Form and function<a id="sec-2-1" name="sec-2-1"></a>

-The answer is a resounding yes, and in fact, you probably (perhaps secretly) already know it.
+The answer is a resounding yes, and in fact, you probably (secretly) already know it.
 Consider a graph $y = f(x)$ on the Cartesian plane.

-##### Extra

-A set of $n$ classical bits can be viewed as an $n$-dimensional vectors space (over a finite field $\mathbb{F}_2$), with $n$ basis vectors.
-A set of $n$ *quantum* bits also gives rise to vector space, but every single $n$-bit string is now a basis vector, so it has $2^n$ basis vectors and is exponentially larger.
-(It also is over an infinitely bigger field $\mathbb{C}$, but the rules of quantum mechanics make this less useful than the exponential increase in dimension.)
-Figuring out how to best make use of this exponentially larger vector space is a subtle and ongoing question.

-But even a
-We have evolved in a three-dimensional world to see three-dimensional things.
-Our visual cortex just isn't designed for anything more than that!

-We will start with a simpler question --- how to *visualize* the higher dimensional vectors and operations --- and find that, in answering, we end up building a robust computational tool called the *quantum Fourier transform* (QFT).
+You can add functions together and multiply them by real numbers, and this turns them into a vector space!
+Moreover, it's an *infinite-dimensional* vector space, since we can think of each point $x$ as a basis vector.
+We won't need to